FarhanAbyss/trustpositif-block-page/README.en.md

 ## ⚠️ Disclaimer

-This is **not** an official KOMDIGI/MCDA or Ministry of Communications and Digital of the Republic of Indonesia page.
+This is **not** an official Komdigi or Ministry of Communications and Digital Affairs of the Republic of Indonesia page.
 This project was made independently for educational purposes and can be used as a custom block page on ISP, RT/RW Net, and home/school router networks.

 ---